SquareBracketAssociates/Booklet-Graphics/Chapters/gettingStarted/buildingAWidget.md

 	^ aString asRopedText attributes: { (BlTextForegroundAttribute paint: Color white) }
 ```

-The `label:` method creates a `BlTextElement`, sets its text using properties and translates it to place it above the center.
+The `initializeInputLabel` method creates a `BlTextElement`, sets its text using properties and translates it to place it above the center.

 ```
-BlIntegerInputElement >> label: aString
+BlIntegerInputElement >> initializeInputLabel

 	inputLabel := BlTextElement new.
-	inputLabel text: (self configuredString: aString).
+	inputLabel text: (self configuredString: 'Input').
 	inputLabel text fontSize: 25.
 	inputLabel constraintsDo: [ :c |
 		c frame horizontal alignCenter.